 What is the difference between an ideal customer profile and buyer personas?

-There is lots of mess when it comes to marketing terminology, especially with the ideal customer profile.
-You’ve probably heard all the buzzwords: customer avatar, buyer personas, customer profile.
+You’ve probably heard all the buzzwords: customer avatar, buyer personas, and customer profile.

 Now let’s put the final dot and finish the mess.